yannramusat/TPG/README.md

 ### iBench

-We made iBench an optional dependency by providing the input data for each scenario under `output-ibench-data`.
+We made iBench an optional dependency by providing the input data for each scenario under the folder `output-ibench-data`.

-You can install **iBench** from our [fork](https://github.com/nodejs/node](https://github.com/yannramusat/ibench).
+You can install iBench from our [fork](https://github.com/yannramusat/ibench).
 (We patched the build process.)

 ### Neo4j Installation & Configuration